Prayer Fuel

 We do not know the end of our days here on earth.
 Pray that Muslims here would not put off until tomorrow what should be done today.
 May they have a sense of urgency to seek the Lord, that He might forgive their sins and heal their land.

 Hebrews 13:12-21 points out that Jesus suffered outside the gate in order to sanctify the people through his own blood.
-May believers in this land go to Him outside the camp and bear the reproach He endured.
-Help people in this land know that we have no lasting city here on earth, but may they seek the city that is to come.
+May Tunisian believers go to Him outside the camp and bear the reproach He endured.
+Help Tunisians know that we have no lasting city here on earth, but may they seek the city that is to come.
 Through Christ may many in this land continually offer up a sacrifice of praise to God, that is the fruit of lips that acknowledge His name.

 Praying as a group?